Skip to content

 Costs Remote Work Adds

 Higher home utility bills (electricity, heating, cooling) — typically 30-100/month additional.
 Home office equipment depreciation and replacement.
 Increased internet bandwidth needs.
 Coffee and home-prepared meals (often net cheaper than office equivalents but adds to grocery bill).
 Some remote workers find these costs offset 20-40% of the visible savings.
-The calculator focuses on savings; treat the cost-side as a discount factor in interpreting the output.
+The calculator counts only the savings side, so the true net figure is usually lower than the headline once these added costs are subtracted.

 The Hybrid Math